If a marketer says he or she can produce a content campaign guaranteed to go viral – run.

 Honestly, you can’t avoid this issue.
 But there are ways to still make the content work.

-Don’t panic that you can’t pitch publishers now – hold on to the content for a few months and pick up pitching then.
+Don’t panic that you can’t pitch publishers now – if the content is evergreen, hold on to it for a few months and pick up pitching then.
 It may not be ideal for your strategy, but saving the project for a later time means that it won’t go to waste.

 If you have the resources, you can also use this time to see if there are any other angles you can take with the project or any other data sources that are worth exploring to build up its value even more.